samikhuska57/FNF-SHANJR-Engine/README.md

 _If you're looking for the Mobile port, [go here](https://github.com/JordanSantiagoYT/FNF-JS-Engine/tree/mobile)._

-_Mobile port announcement: The mobile port is discontinued, current version of the port is v1.46.0._

 ## Welcome

 Welcome to JS Engine's github repo, where you can download the engine and make spammy charts or have fun with the engine.